 Capture dated photos after ordinary rain

 One photo set after a normal shower teaches more than memory after a hurricane.
-Include compass direction and any neighbor downspouts that point your way.
-We serve the full service areas map and can often suggest sequencing when you also need pruning or tree removals.
+Include compass direction, neighbor downspouts that point your way, and any irrigation head that overlaps the wet zone.
+We serve the full service areas map and can suggest sequencing when you also need pruning or tree removals on the same mobilization day.

-Instead of a vague drainage worry, write wet hours after rain, species in the bed, and whether irrigation runs nearby.
-Early April rewards that level of detail on properties from East Hampton to Montauk.
+Instead of a vague drainage worry, note wet hours after rain, species in the bed, whether irrigation runs nearby, and whether the issue is one tree or a whole border.
+Early April rewards that detail from East Hampton to Montauk.
+Pair notes with our early April checklist or late March property walk if you still need a first lap template.

 Want drainage notes turned into a tree plan?
 Send photos from pavement edges and hedge corners.